Moody's Q2 2021 Earnings Call Transcript

 Analyst at Barclays

-Make sense.
+Makes sense.
 Thank you.

 Operator

+All right.
 We'll go ahead and take our next question from Kevin McVeigh with Credit Suisse.
 Please go ahead.

 Kevin McVeigh

-Analyst at Credit Suisse Group
+Analyst at Credit Suisse

 Mark Kaye

-Chief Financial Officer at Moody's
+CFO at Moody's

 Absolutely.
-So first and foremost, our priority when managing the balance sheet is really to ensure the business has the capital necessary to grow and the flexibility to operate effectively.
-Beyond that, we're going to seek to deploy the cash on our balance sheet, consistent with our long-held capital allocation policy, first, reinvesting in our business organically and then seeking appropriate M&A targets after that and then ultimately returning capital to shareholders by way of dividends and share repurchases.
-We do have a very strong corporate development team, and we look at a lot of M&A opportunities, though historically, we've executed very selectively, and we'll continue to do that, and that's demonstrated by our track record.
-That said, we do have some interesting larger bolt-on M&A opportunities, both in our addressable markets and consistent with our prior M&A approach.
-And they would fit well with our industrial logic and could meaningfully accelerate our integrated risk assessment strategy by bringing in new capabilities or by enhancing our current offerings and initiatives.
-Our outlook doesn't specifically include the impact of any future acquisitions.
-So to the extent we commit spending to and are actually able to act on an M&A deal, we would assess the need to update our plans for returning capital through share repurchases at that time.
+First and foremost, our priority when managing the balance sheet is really to ensure the business has the capital necessary to grow and the flexibility to operate effectively.
+Beyond that, we're going to seek to deploy the cash on our balance sheet consistent with our long-held capital allocation policy.
+First, reinvesting in our business organically and then seeking appropriate M&A targets after that.
+Ultimately returning capital to shareholders by way of dividend and then share repurchases.
+We do have a very strong corporate development team, and we look at a lot of M&A opportunities, though historically we've executed very selectively, and we'll continue to do that, and that's demonstrated by our track record.
+That said, we do have some interesting larger bolt-on M&A opportunities both in our addressable markets and consistent with our prior M&A approach.

 Kevin McVeigh

-Analyst at Credit Suisse Group
+Analyst at Credit Suisse

 Rob Fauber

-President and Chief Executive Officer at Moody's
+President and CEO at Moody's

 Mark Kaye

-Chief Financial Officer at Moody's
+CFO at Moody's

-And I would simply add to that, we should expect to see an acceleration in expense incurrence really in the second half of the year.
-As we pick up the pace of organic strategic investment, you'll see a rather large increase in third quarter vis-a-vis fourth quarter related to expenses to support those activities.
+I would simply add to that, we should expect to see an acceleration in expense incurrence really in the second half of the year.
+As we pick up the pace of organic strategic investment, you'll see a rather large increase in third quarter vs fourth quarter related to expenses to support those activities.

 Kevin McVeigh

-Analyst at Credit Suisse Group
+Analyst at Credit Suisse

 Thanks so much.